 3: Employee Turnover Dashboard or Attrition Dashboard

-Below that, you see a breakout by voluntary and involuntary termination rates.
+Below that, you see a breakout of voluntary and involuntary termination rates.
 Then, you can see breakouts by business unit, location, and org tenure groupings.
-Now with a glance you can see how turnover rates are changing, where they are high, and whether it’s you or the employee forcing the change.
+Now with a glance, you can see how turnover rates are changing, where they are high, and whether it’s you or the employee forcing the change.

 4: Talent Flow Dashboard